The Ski Resort Match: Tignes vs Val d’Isère

 Tignes, Val d’Isère … two ski resorts often linked, two distinct stories and two popular destinations for French and foreign winter sports enthusiasts.
 If between Tignes and Val d’Isère, your heart swings, here are some elements of comparison between these two complementary ski resorts but so different.

-We could have written a very beautiful speech, well tied up about hundreds of kilometers of tracks, winding you the Espace Killy long, wide and across, but we deliberately oriented our comparative on criteria of more order practical: easy access and parking, services / shops, childcare, après-ski … all useful and practical information that will ultimately allow you to choose between Tignes and Val d’Isère.
+We could have written a beautiful speech, well tied up about hundreds of kilometres of tracks, winding you the Espace Killy long, wide and across, but we deliberately oriented our comparative on criteria of more order practical: easy access and parking, services/shops, childcare, après-ski … all useful and practical information that will ultimately allow you to choose between Tignes and Val d’Isère.

 Tignes or Val d’Isère, which one to choose?

 ► General presentation of both ski resorts (Tignes and Val d’Isère)

 Nestled in the Haute-Tarentaise valley, in Savoie, Tignes and Val d’Isère ski resorts form an unavoidable international winter destination.
 Complementary, they have each developed their specificity around an exceptional common ski area: the Espace Killy, called “the most beautiful ski area in the world”.

 Tignes is the “most sporty resort” and welcomes a dynamic clientele, placing its infrastructures and sports activities at the heart of its development.